FudaWiki/fudawiki-files/tehonbiki.md

 These are called **"hari-fuda"** and they are used to indicate what number(s) the players have bet on, and what are the odds of their bet.

+> Traditionally, harifuda are made using blank cards called **shirofuda** (karuta manufacturers used to sell sets with only shirofuda in it), and the gambling house themselves would paint the numbers on them.
+Eventually, hari-fuda sets with pre-printed numbers were sold.
+{.is-info}

-On the other side of the table is the banker, who holds a different set of 6 cards, also representing the numbers 1 to 6.
+On the other side of the table is the banker, who holds a different set of 6 cards, smaller in size, also representing the numbers 1 to 6.

 ![tehonbiki_kurifuda.png](/suryongfiles/tehonbiki_kurifuda.png =250x)

-These are called **"hiki-fuda"** (a.k.a **"kuri-fuda"** or **"mame-ichi-roku"**), and they are used by the banker to indicate the chosen card.
+These are called **"hiki-fuda"** (a.k.a **"kuri-fuda"**, **"mame-ichi-roku"**, or **"honshouzu"**), and they are used by the banker to indicate the chosen card.
 Before players bet, the chosen card is hidden under a white handkerchief or piece of cloth, known as **"Kamishita"**.

+> It is called "mame-ichiroku" seemingly as reference to both the coins suit (which look like beans) and the small size of the cards.
+A similar set of cards with a larger size and using the suit of clubs, called "dai-ichiroku", was used in a similar game called [Karafuto-kabu](/en/kabufuda/games/karafuto-kabu).
+{.is-info}

 In the middle of the table are 6 large wooden tiles, each with the numbers 1 to 6, placed sequentially in a row.